kubeslice/kubeslice/GOVERNANCE.md

 ## Meetings

-Time zones permitting, Maintainers are expected to participate in the public developer meeting, which occurs
+Time zones permitting, Maintainers are expected to participate in the public developer meeting, details of which are linked at: [KubeSlice Project](https://github.com/kubeslice#woman_technologist-this-sounds-awesome-and-i-want-to-help).
-[TODO: Details of regular developer or maintainer meeting here].

 Maintainers will also have closed meetings in order to discuss security reports or Code of Conduct violations.
 Such meetings should be scheduled by any